monperrus/smallest-java-ci/README.md

 A small Java Continuous Integration server.
 ===========================================================

 Here is a tiny CI server skeleton implemented in Java for educational purposes.
 It is meant to be called as webhook by Github.
 The HTTP part of it is based on Jetty.
+We use Maven for building and managing our project.

 We assume here that you have a standard Linux machine (eg with Ubuntu), with Java installed.

 We first checkout this repository:
 ```